AeroMAPS/AeroMAPS/_sources/books/documentation_gui.md

 Last, but not least, the user can assume allocation rules concerning the different environmental limits considered in the model.
 It finally allows comparing absolute impacts of aviation with dedicated targets/limits for the sector.
-The term allocation means here the result of complex mechanisms of negotiation, competition, arbitration and regulation for ressources access.
-Here, our issues <!-- ? -->, that are estimated using the climate and energy settings, are
+The term allocation means here the result of complex mechanisms of negotiation, competition, arbitration and regulation for resources access.
+Here, four budgets, that are estimated using the climate and energy settings, are
 considered: the carbon budget, equivalent carbon budget (which corresponds roughly to temperature), biomass budget and electricity budget.
 Each time, several allocations are proposed.
 More specifically, grandfathering allocations can be assumed, which corresponds to the current impact of aviation on an environmental impact.
 For instance, aviation